-“Who asked you to?
+“Who asked you to pay?
 Don’t be a bad drunk.”

-Once again, I scratched my crotch, a habit stronger than my drinking.
-“Fuck it,” I whispered as I stumbled out of the Yugo.
-The wind hit my face, sobered me up.
-Thunder and lightning were turning the sky into a show again.
+“Fuck it,” I whispered and scratched my crotch, a habit stronger than my drinking.
+Stumbling out of the car, thunder and lightning made my spine and knee bite.
 The storm was coming back.

-You walked past the old man, who magically was standing by the door now.
-I followed you and he followed us in the puke-green hut.
-Freddy Mercury shouted at a speaker above a bead curtain that veiled a second room where some kind of commotion was underway, like a security alarm was off, or a photo shoot with piercing flashing cameras.
+You walked past the old man, who suddenly was standing by the door.
+I followed you and he followed us in a puke-green room.
+David Bowie shouted on a speaker above a bead curtain that hid a second room where some kind of commotion was underway, like a security alarm was off, or flashing cameras.
 The smell of bleach made me quiver with rush and repulsion.

 “What’s a Boy Scout doing here?” the old man said.
-He had a big Macedonian I’ve-seen-it-all face.
+He had this big Macedonian I’ve seen it all face.

-You tried to dismiss him—“Oh, I brought a friend…”— but he wasn’t buying.
+“Oh, I brought a friend…” you tried to play things down, but he wasn’t buying.
 “Come on… he’s twenty one, and thick,” you said.
-I wasn’t sure what you were talking up: my age, size… The old man kept reading me.
+I wasn’t sure what you were talking up: my age, size… Still, the old man kept reading me.

 “Shut up, Vagos!”

-Calmly, the man fixed two shots on a makeshift ticket-booth next to some poker chips.
+The man fixed two shots on a makeshift ticket-booth next to some poker chips.
 “To our new friend then,” he cheered warily.
-I could tell there was something fishy going down, but Greek Scotch was in front of me, and I was (a) drunk.
-So I did both shots.
-‘With Gasoline’ filled the stinking air.
+There was something fishy going on, but Greek Scotch was in front of me, and I was drunk.
+So I did both shots, ‘With Gasoline’ filling the stinking air.

 “No names, and no one touches the bags,” the old man said seriously.